Democide/Legally-Blonde-RPG/README.md

 Principles:

 - Discover and express your true self
-- Be positive and optimistic
+- Be supportive and optimistic
-- Be a supportive friend
 - Undo your past misdeeds